chung-leong/react-seq/examples/transition/README.md

 2. The old screen with final opacity = 0 and the new screen with final opacity = 1
 3. The new screen only

-We'll need to keep track of the screen that's presently being shown.
+We'll need to keep track of the screen that's actively being shown.
 For that we use a class.
 Here's the constructor of [Crossfade](./src/Crossfade.js):

 ```js